hpaluch/pic16f88-adc-pwm/README.md

   - used above guide for modified ADC circuit and ADC and PWM setup verification - but please note that this guide uses different PIC

+[^1]: PIC16F88 is one of few that has Integrated Circuit Debugger (ICD) which means that you can use them directly with suitable Debugger (PicKit3, ICD3, ICD4,...).
+Many other 8-bit PICs can't be debugged without special Adapter with emulation chip (called AC header).

 [DM163045]: http://www.microchip.com/Developmenttools/ProductDetails/DM163045 "PICDEM Lab Development Kit"
 [PIC16F88]: https://www.microchip.com/wwwproducts/en/PIC16F88 "PIC16F88 Overview"